ZakariasLaws/raid-constellation/README.md

 export CONSTELLATION_PORT=4567
 ```

-#### Set SSH Environment Variables
+#### Set SSH Environment (remote startup script uses ssh, not strictly necessary)
+To setup the SSH keys, see: [Setup SSH keys and copy ID](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)

-In order to set environment variables that persist through multiple SSH session, configure the `./ssh/environment`
+In order to enable passing environment variables through SSH sessions on Linux, configure the `./ssh/environment`
 file as well as enable `PermitUserEnvironment` in the sshd configuration.
 See [this StackExchange thread](https://superuser.com/questions/48783/how-can-i-pass-an-environment-variable-through-an-ssh-command)

-To setup the SSH keys, see: [Setup SSH keys and copy ID](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)

 #### <a name="TensorFlowServing"></a> TensorFlow Serving

-The `RAID_DIR` should point to the location of your distribution, which should be
-`build/install/raid-constellation`.
-The bin and lib directory must be in this location.

-The application use [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) in order to support different TensorFlow ML models.
+The application uses [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) to support different TensorFlow ML models.
 When starting a Predictor with the `run.bash` script, the TensorFlow serving API will start on in the background and run on local host.
-The TensorFlow configuration file is located at `tensorflow/tensorflow_serving/ModelServerConfig.conf`, it only supports *absolute paths* and **must** therefor be modified with the device system paths.
+The TensorFlow Model config file is located at `tensorflow/tensorflow_serving/ModelServerConfig.conf`, it only supports *absolute paths* and **must** therefore be modified with the device system paths, on each device.

 TensorFlow serving can be run either from a binary, or more commonly using docker, the startup script supports both.
-If using docker, type **docker** when creating the config file.
+If using docker, type **docker** when creating the RAID config file.
 Make sure that the permissions are set to allow user
 level docker commands on your system.

-The config file should look something like this, (see [TensorFlow Serving Config File](https://www.tensorflow.org/tfx/serving/serving_config) for more options):
+The TensorFlow Model config file should look something like this, (see [TensorFlow Serving Config File](https://www.tensorflow.org/tfx/serving/serving_config) for more options):
 ```conf
 model_config_list {
   config {